 How to Grow a Ginkgo Tree

-Ginkgos have a gorgeous yellow fall color and have a spreading habitat which varies dependent upon the cultivar one chooses.
+Ginkgos have a gorgeous yellow fall color and have a spreading habitat which varies dependent upon the cultivar.
 Autumn Gold is a male cultivar with good fall color and both Fastigiata and Princeton Sentry® are columnar male forms.
 Male forms of gingko trees are mentioned, as the fruiting females tend to have an incredibly nasty odor described by many as smelling of, well, vomit.
 Hence, it is recommended that one plants only male trees.